aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 For a set of constructs defining common ECS architectural patterns, see the `@aws-cdk/aws-ecs-patterns` package.

-## AWS Fargate vs Amazon ECS
+## AWS Fargate vs Amazon EC2

-There are two sets of constructs in this library; one to run tasks on Amazon ECS and one to run tasks on AWS Fargate.
+There are two sets of constructs in this library; one to run tasks on Amazon EC2 and one to run tasks on AWS Fargate.

 - Use the `Ec2TaskDefinition` and `Ec2Service` constructs to run tasks on Amazon EC2 instances running in your account.